 You can put together a 57-mile road trip along this stretch of Highway One in San Luis Obispo County to visit several monarch wintering sites, which are found on nature preserves and near a winery, golf course, and campground.

-Pack some binoculars so you can keep a respectful distance and start at the north end of the trail: Hearst San Simeon State Park, not far from Hearst Castle.
-Look for clusters of orange high up in eucalyptus trees above the beach, near Hearst Ranch Winery.
-About one mile south, stop at the Fiscalini Ranch Preserve, where the butterflies roost in a native forest right by the shoreline.
+Bring along binoculars so you can keep a respectful distance from the monarchs.
+Start on the Monarch Trail’s north end at Hearst San Simeon State Park, not far from Hearst Castle.
+Look for orange-and-black clusters high up in eucalyptus trees above the beach, or near Hearst Ranch Winery.
+About one mile south, stop at the Fiscalini Ranch Preserve, where monarchs roost in a Monterey pine forest near the shoreline.

 The next four stops are clustered around Morro Bay, including the Sweet Springs Nature Preserve in Los Osos, a 24-acre natural preserve that’s managed by the Morro Coast Audubon Society.
-Walk the trails through Monterey cypress and eucalyptus trees, and you’ll see lots of shorebirds who winter here too.
+Walk the trails through Monterey cypress and eucalyptus trees, and you’ll spot lots of shorebirds in addition to monarchs.

-The Pismo Beach area marks the southern end of the trail, where the Pismo Beach Monarch Butterfly Grove at Pismo State Beach is home to one of the largest monarch colonies in North America—in part because the butterflies that tend to gather here are known for their longevity (check out this video tour from a docent).
+The Pismo Beach area marks the trail’s southern end, where the Pismo State Beach Monarch Butterfly Grove at Pismo State Beach hosts one of California’s largest monarch colonies.
+The butterflies that gather here are known for their longevity (check out this video tour from a docent).

-Don’t miss the nearby Oceano Campground, part of the Oceano Dunes State Vehicular Recreation Area, which has attracted upwards of 20,000 monarchs a year.
-The monarchs here seem partial to the local Monterey cypress trees; since those branches are often only about 15 feet off the ground, the butterflies are even easier to see.
+Don’t miss the nearby Oceano Campground, part of the Oceano Dunes State Vehicular Recreation Area, which historically has attracted upwards of 20,000 monarchs a year.
+The butterflies are partial to the local Monterey cypress trees, and since their branches are often only about 15 feet off the ground, this is an easy place to view them.